Azure/onboarding-guidance/PowerShell/Networking/L6-Site2SiteAuzreonPremise.md

-# Module:- Create Site to Site Connection (On-premise to Azure)
+# Create Site to Site Connection (On-premise to Azure)

 # Abstract